How to find the best life insurance policy out there

 Everyone has different needs when it comes to providing adequate cover for themselves or their family in the event of unforeseen losses.
-The best life insurance plan* is the one which will have all of the inclusions which suit your cover requirements, offers adequate flexibility and fits within your budget.
+The best policy is the one which will have all of the inclusions which suit your cover requirements, offers adequate flexibility and fits within your budget.
 To help you with this decision, consider the features you need and how they will affect the cost and the type of policy you choose: